 Hodgins (to Angela): If we were a Peruvian soccer team and crashed in the Andes, who would you rather eat, me or Zack?

 Hodgins is talking about an Uruguayan rugby team that actually did crash in the Andes Mountains.
 They became so desperately hungry they had to eat their dead team mates in order to survive.

 Angela: You're kidding?
 It's like watching the clash of the horny Titans.

 The Clash of the Titans is a very well known movie based on Greek mythology.
 It has also inspired a Veronica Mars episode title: "Clash of the Tritons."

 Sheriff Chris Scutter: We see this kind of thing all the time.
 Kids come up here, get baked, do their own version of the Blair Witch Project.

-A reference to the movie The Blair Witch Project in which several student film makers disappeared in the woods leaving behind footage of strange and creepy events that happened before their disappearance.
+A reference to the 1999 Daniel Myrick and Eduardo Sanchez film The Blair Witch Project in which several student film makers disappear in the woods leaving behind footage of strange and creepy events that happened before their disappearance.

 User Score: 2338

 User Score: 1668

 User Score: 925